Our Picks for the Best PayPal Betting Sites

 PayPal vs Venmo

 Venmo is a PayPal-owned mobile app that enables sending and receiving funds.
 It’s commonly used to split the bill at restaurants between friends, but it can also be used for online sports betting.
-It allows easy transactions at betting sites, but its limits and benefits are not as significant as those of PayPal.
+It allows easy transactions at betting sites, but its limits are way lower than those of PayPal.
+Plus, Venmo is only available in the US, so it isn’t as widely used for online betting transactions as PayPal.

 T&Cs Apply

-Many people use PayPal for their online betting due to the simplicity and convenience of the payment method.
-If you already have a PayPal account, linking it to a betting site is incredibly simple and makes the whole online betting experience a more streamlined process overall.
-And if you don't already have a PayPal account, then it takes only a few minutes to create one and link your bank account to it.
+Many people use PayPal for their online betting due to its simplicity and convenience.
+The fact it’s available in over 200 countries and on hundreds of bookies internationally also helps punters decide on whether to use it.
+If you already have a PayPal account, linking it to a betting site is incredibly simple and makes the whole online betting experience more streamlined.

 PROS CONS